-Can dogs get fleas in Las Vegas?
-Due to the dry climate and extreme heat, infestations of fleas in Las Vegas Valley are rare.
-While rare, it is possible for your dog to get fleas in Las Vegas, particularly if you are hiking in Red Rock Canyon, Mount Charleston or any other wild areas with your dog or if your dog is in close proximity to other dogs (ie dog park, boarding, etc).
+Due to the dry climate and extreme heat, flea infestations in Las Vegas are quite rare.
+However, it is possible for your dog to get fleas in Las Vegas, particularly if you are walking in any wild areas with your dog or if your dog is near other dogs (i.e., dog parks, boarding, etc.)

 We’ve had two dogs since moving to Las Vegas several years ago and have never had any problem with fleas.
 In fact, I haven’t even seen a flea since moving here.

 That being said if your dog does pick up a few fleas in Las Vegas, the eggs, larvae, and pupae hatch into fleas faster due to the warm environment.
 The danger here is that once your dog has brought fleas into your home, the environment inside your house is much more conducive (i.e. cooler and more humid) to the life cycle of a flea.